mocklis/mocklis.docs/source/getting-started/index.rst

     Returned from '[MockService] IService.Calculate' with result: 42 Mocklis.Core.MockMissingException: No mock implementation found for Method 'IConsole.WriteLine'.
 Add one using 'WriteLine' on your 'MockConsole' instance.

-Ok - so we're still missing mocking out the WriteLine method.
+Ok - so we're still missing mocking out the ``WriteLine`` method.
 Let's do so, add logging (as for the other ones) and also recording.
-Other than recording the call we don't care about what happens, so we're chaining in the Dummy step at the end.
+Other than recording the call we don't care about what happens, so we're chaining in a ``Dummy`` step at the end.
 Currently Mocklis doesn't special-case simple collections when writing out parameters, just as it will not write out tuple names in a value tuple.
-In basically does what `ToString()` does...
+It basically does what ``ToString()`` does...

 Let's also write out the first recorded value (in fact the only recorded value) to the real console so we can see the full thing end-to-end.